-MDOCS draws from Skidmore's teaching faculty, staff, and professional documentarians to deliver courses in documentary traditions, theory and methods.
+MDOCS draws from Skidmore's faculty and staff along with documentary practitioners to deliver courses in documentary traditions, theory and methods.

-Cecilia Aldarondo obtained her M.A. in Contemporary Art Theory from Goldsmiths College and her Ph.D. in Comparative Studies in Discourse and Society from the University of Minnesota.
-Her personal documentary Memories of a Penitent Heart has been supported by grants and fellowships from the MacDowell Colony, the Sundance Institute, the Time Warner Foundation, Firelight Media, and the National Association of Latino Independent Producers.
-In 2015 “Memories” was selected for IFP’s Independent Filmmaker Labs as well as Sundance Institute’s Edit and Story Lab.
-She recently accepted a position as Assistant Professor of Film Studies at Skidmore College and has been named by FILMMAKER Magazine as one of 2015’s “25 New Faces of Independent Film.”
+Cecilia Aldarondo obtained her M.A. in contemporary art theory from Goldsmiths College and her Ph.D. in comparative studies in discourse and society from the University of Minnesota.
+Her personal documentary Memories of a Penitent Heart has been supported by grants and fellowships from the MacDowell Colony, Sundance Institute, Time Warner Foundation, Firelight Media and the National Association of Latino Independent Producers.
+In 2015 Memories was selected for IFP’s Independent Filmmaker Labs as well as Sundance Institute’s Edit and Story Lab.
+She recently accepted a position as Assistant Professor of Film Studies at Skidmore College and has been named by Filmmaker Magazine as one of 2015’s “25 New Faces of Independent Film.”

-Ian Berry is Dayton Director of The Frances Young Tang Teaching Museum and Art Gallery at Skidmore College.
-Berry has organized over ninety museum exhibitions including interdisciplinary collaborations on subjects from the Hudson River to Shaker furniture, and monographic exhibitions with artists such as Terry Adkins, Nicole Eisenman, Nancy Grossman, Jim Hodges, Nina Katchadourian, Corita Kent, Nicholas Krushenick, Shahzia Sikander, Amy Sillman, Fred Tomaselli, and Kara Walker.
+Ian Berry is Dayton Director of the Frances Young Tang Teaching Museum and Art Gallery at Skidmore College.
+Berry has organized more than 90 museum exhibitions, including interdisciplinary collaborations on subjects from the Hudson River to Shaker furniture, and monographic exhibitions with artists such as Terry Adkins, Nicole Eisenman, Nancy Grossman, Jim Hodges, Nina Katchadourian, Corita Kent, Nicholas Krushenick, Shahzia Sikander, Amy Sillman, Fred Tomaselli and Kara Walker.

 Nicole Coady: Screenwriting

-With over 20 years of screenwriting experience, Nicole Coady has written for such companies as MTV, New Line Cinema, and 20th Century Fox.
+With more than 20 years of screenwriting experience, Nicole Coady has written for such companies as MTV, New Line Cinema and 20th Century Fox.
 In addition, she authored two video games for the top-selling toy company MGA.
-Currently she is in preproduction on the feature film, The Twelve Dancing Princesses.
+Currently she is in preproduction on the feature film The Twelve Dancing Princesses.
 She is very excited to pass on her years of industry knowledge on how to write successfully for the screen.

-Jordana Dym is the inaugural director of MDOCS and a professor of history whose research and teaching interests include Latin America, the history of cartography, and public history, with an interest in archival storytelling.
+Jordana Dym is the inaugural director of MDOCS and the Storytellers' Institute (2015–16) and a professor of history whose research and teaching interests include Latin America, the history of cartography and public history, with an interest in archival storytelling.
 She has organized archive-based exhibits and websites working with student collaborators, including an exhibit of declarations of independence in Mexico's national archives (2010) and a Saratoga Springs map exhibit in partnership with the Saratoga Springs History Museum, Public Library and City Historian's Office (2015).
-In addition to spearheading a public history initiative in Skidmore's History Department, she shepherded the creation of the Latin American Studies Minor program (2002, director 2007-2011), and helped organize the 2004 Skidmore-Saratoga Springs Film Forum Haiti film festival which hosted leading writers and filmmakers on campus.
-Her publications include From Sovereign Villages to National States: City, State and Federation in Central America, 1759–1839 (2006), an exhibit catalog, Declarando Independencias (Archivo General de la Nación, Mexico, 2010), and five edited volumes, including Mapping Latin America: A Cartographic Reader (with K. Offen, 2011) and organized a 2012 virtual "cartographic conversation" for the John Carter Brown Library (2012).
-A recipient of several major research grants, including from the NEH (2003-2004) and John Carter Brown Library (2012), she spent 2013-2014 as a Humanities Writ Large Fellow at Duke University, working on The World Displayed: Western Travelers' Cartography, 1450–1930 and exploring digital humanities and documentary studies initiatives.
+In addition to spearheading a public history initiative in Skidmore's History Department, she shepherded the creation of the Latin American Studies Minor program (2002, director 2007–11) and helped organize the 2004 Skidmore-Saratoga Springs Film Forum Haiti film festival, which hosted leading writers and filmmakers on campus.
+Her publications include From Sovereign Villages to National States: City, State and Federation in Central America, 1759–1839 (2006), an exhibit catalog, Declarando Independencias (Archivo General de la Nación, Mexico, 2010) and five edited volumes, including Mapping Latin America: A Cartographic Reader (with K. Offen, 2011) and organized a 2012 virtual "cartographic conversation" for the John Carter Brown Library (2012).
+A recipient of several major research grants, including from the NEH (2003–04) and John Carter Brown Library (2012), she spent 2013–14 as a Humanities Writ Large Fellow at Duke University, working on The World Displayed: Western Travelers' Cartography, 1450–1930 and exploring digital humanities and documentary studies initiatives.